velysebee/portfolio_v2/content/pages/about.md

       Reverse](/curse-reverse)".

-      Outside of animation, I also do illustration, knitting, crocheting, and ballroom dance
+      Outside of animation, I also enjoy illustration, knitting & crocheting, and ballroom dance.

       You can reach me at <vanessa.buice@gmail.com> !